What is digital asset management?

 Digital asset search: Digital asset search is the main method of navigation within many digital asset libraries.
 Many search bars now have auto complete to help the user ensure that they type the correct keyword into the search bar.

 Digital rights management: Digital rights management is the way in which an organization will control the legal right to distribute certain images and/or files as part of their marketing efforts or otherwise.

 Derivative: A derivative is an altered version of a file.
 For example, your DAM portal may allow you to create derivatives of an image based on dimensions.

 Filter: Filtering is the method by which Bynder's digital asset management organizes assets.
 Users add meta-properties to digital assets on upload.
-When users want to filter the digital asset bank, filters can be applied which will filter irrelevant assets out of your view, leaving you with a collection of assets that fit your criteria.
+When users want to filter the digital asset library, filters can be applied which will filter irrelevant assets out of your view, leaving you with a collection of assets that fit your criteria.

 Metadata: Metadata is information that is assigned to each asset to aid the organization and searchability of the digital asset.